JULIA MARLOWE: ESTEEMED AMERICAN STAGE ACTRESS : CABINET CARD PORTRAIT

 PHOTO 1 (SOLD)

-PHOTO 1 (CLOSE-UP) (SOLD)
+PHOTO 2 (SOLD)

-PHOTO (POSTCARD) 3 (SOLD)
+PHOTO 3 (SOLD)

 I am not prone to hyperbole.
 Without exaggeration, I find this cabinet card portrait (photo 1) quite extraordinary.
 The pretty woman in this photograph is beautifully dressed.
 She deserves the moniker of “fashionista”.
 If she walked into a noisy crowded room, I’m quite sure all activity would cease, and she would become the center of attention.
 I wish I knew the identity of this fabulous lady.
 She is probably an actress, which I assume by her appearance, and by the fact that she was photographed by celebrity photographer, Benjamin Falk.
 An inscription on the reverse of this photograph identifies her as “E Vinning”.
 I could not find any information about any performer with that name.
 However, my research did discover an actress named “Susy Vining”.
 Photographs of Susy Vining show a person who looks similar to the woman in this cabinet card photo.
 Note the real photo postcard image of Susy Vining below.
 Do you think “E Vinning” and “Susy Vining” are one and the same person?
 Just a few more words about this cabinet card.
 The subject is holding a fur stole and umbrella in one hand, and a top hat in the other.
 Considering that she is already wearing a head covering, I would love to know the story behind the top hat.
 This cabinet card image is not on regular cabinet card stock paper.
 This photograph is printed on thinner than usual stock paper.
 The card is gold beveled.
 There is a bar code sticker on the reverse of the photograph.
 It is very possible that this image is a REPRODUCTION, rather than an original photograph.
-The photograph is in very good condition and has excellent clarity (see scans).
 (SOLD)

 Photograph 3 was published by C. W. Faulkner & Co. as part of a series (no.483A).
 The postcard’s message was written in 1905.
 The writer tells the addressee that “our Meg has got a place at Fisherrow School”.
 The postmark is also from 1905.
 The card was postmarked in Kirkcaldy, Scotland and addressed to Musselburgh, Scotland.
 (SOLD)